michael-0brien/cryojax/docs/index.md

 ## JAX transformations

 CryoJAX is built on JAX to make use of JIT-compilation, automatic differentiation, and vectorization for cryo-EM data analysis.
+JAX implements these operations as *function transformations*.
+If you aren't familiar with this concept, see the [JAX documentation](https://docs.jax.dev/en/latest/key-concepts.html#transformations).

-Below are examples of each in cryoJAX's recommended pattern of performing these transformations on image simulation.
+Below are examples of implementing these transformations using [`equinox`](https://docs.kidger.site/equinox/), a popular JAX library for PyTorch-like classes that smoothly integrate with JAX functional programming.
 To learn more about how `equinox` assists with JAX transformations, see [here](https://docs.kidger.site/equinox/all-of-equinox/#2-filtering).

 ### Your first JIT compiled function